CNES/pangeo-pyinterp/docs/source/examples.rst

 Binning
 #######

-Statistical data binning is a way to group a number of more or less continuous values into a smaller number of *bins*.
-For example, if you have irregularly distributed data over the oceans, you can organize these observations into a smaller number of geographical intervals (for example, by grouping them all five degrees into latitudes and longitudes).
+Statistical data binning is a way to group several more or less continuous values into a smaller number of *bins*.
+For example, if you have irregularly distributed data over the oceans, you can organize these observations into a lower number of geographical intervals (for example, by grouping them all five degrees into latitudes and longitudes).

 In this example, we will calculate the :py:class:`binning